top of page

 Respect yourself and others:

 • Members live with a variety of mental health symptoms.
-Please be patient with and understanding of each other.
+Please be patient and understanding.

 Help make this a safe space, emotionally and physically:

-• Help to keep each other safe.
-Please notify staff immediately if you feel unsafe, physically, or emotionally.
+• Tell staff right away if you feel unsafe, physically or emotionally.

 • Protect everyone’s confidentiality, inside and outside of the club.
-Refrain from gossiping.
+Don’t gossip.

 Help make this a fun place we all can enjoy:

-• Keep your valuables on you at all times, or lock them in a locker.
+• Keep your valuables with you at all times.
+If you’re charging your phone, don’t walk away from it.
 Rainbow Heights Club cannot be responsible for your personal belongings

 • Always clean up after yourself promptly in all areas of the club.

-• Don’t bring weapons, street drugs or alcohol to the club
+• Don’t bring weapons, drugs or alcohol to the club

-• Don’t engage in any criminal activity, including theft, or the use or sale of drugs
+• Don’t engage in any criminal activity, including stealing, or the use or sale of drugs

 • Don’t engage in any kind of violence or the threat of violence

-• Don’t engage in any kind of sexual or intimate behavior at the club
+• Don’t engage in any kind of sexual behavior at the club

-• Don’t engage in any kind of racist, sexist, homophobic, heterophobic, biphobic, or transphobic behavior or speech.
-The club has a zero tolerance policy for this behavior.
+• Don’t engage in any kind of racist, sexist, homophobic, heterophobic, biphobic, or transphobic behavior or speech

 bottom of page